fifth-postulate/esche.rs/manuscript/src/picture.md

 This means that we can not take owner ship of `Picture`, because otherwise other parts of our program can not reuse it.

+### Picture can not be referenced
+Usually a possible solution to not owning data is to take a reference.
+Unfortunately, that is not an option here.
+It is a bit involved, but it has to do with `lifetimes`.

+TODO explain why lifetimes are in the way.

+### Rc to the rescue
+Luckily, with a reference counting pointer, these problems go away.
+We do trade something for it.
+We can't use our program in a multi-threaded environment.
+We could if we really wanted, but for this workshop we are not really interested in multi-threading.

+The second is speed.
+Reference counting happens at run-time.
+This has a little overhead that we need to pay each time we run the program.
+This isn't a concern for us as well.